-- Announced one year ago and launched at Davos 2020, UpLink is a digital platform to crowdsource innovations that will accelerate the delivery of the UN Sustainable Development Goals (SDGs).
+- Launched at Davos 2020, UpLink is a digital platform to crowdsource innovations that will accelerate the delivery of the UN Sustainable Development Goals (SDGs).

 - UpLink is open to anyone and gives visibility to innovators from around the world and sub-sections of society that are often overlooked and under-resourced.

-- The Oceans Solution Sprint, COVID Challenges and the Trillion Trees Challenge have supercharged efforts to find solutions to some of the world’s most pressing challenges
+- The Oceans Solution Sprints, COVID-19, Circular Economy, Future of Protein the Trillion Trees Challenges have supercharged efforts to find solutions to some of the world’s most pressing challenges.

 As nations around the globe struggle to cope with the manifold disruptions of the COVID-19 crisis, a digital crowd-engagement platform has been helping to source entrepreneurial solutions to the Sustainable Development Goals (SDGs) and to build a greener, fairer and more resilient world as we emerge from the pandemic.